-Travellers to Luang Prabang will probably visit Kuang Si and Tad Se Waterfalls but few people know of Tad Thong, a rainy season-only series of small waterfalls six kilometres from town.
-While certainly not as spectacular as the other two sets of falls, Tad Thong offers the chance to take a short vigorous hike through the jungle, a brisk spring-fed pool to cool off in and a place entirely to yourself.
-It’s a very low-key experience.
-If you’re sure-footed, want to enjoy some nature and get away from the tourist crowds, Tad Thong is the ticket.
+While certainly not the most spectacular of the waterfalls around Luang Prabang, Tad Thong waterfall offers the chance to take a short vigorous hike through the jungle, a brisk spring-fed pool to cool off in and a place entirely to yourself.
+It’s a very low-key experience, and if you’re sure-footed, want to enjoy some nature and get away from the tourist crowds, Tad Thong is the ticket.

-The trail is a two-kilometre loop through the jungle.
+Travellers to Luang Prabang will probably visit Kuang Si and Tad Se waterfalls but few people know of this one, a rainy season-only series of small waterfalls six kilometres from town, where a two-kilometre trail loop through the jungle.
 It should take 45 to 60 minutes and there’s an optional side trail to walk to a Khmu village, 15 minutes one-way.
 There are three small waterfalls, one at the trail entrance and two within the jungle.
 The waterfalls flow from approximately July to December/January.

 A basic map is posted at the entrance and we recommend you take a photo of it, but even with the map, the track can still be a little confusing, so keep your wits about you while walking.
 The trail is not maintained so expect it to be uneven, slippery and muddy when wet.
 Wear proper hiking shoes/sandals, bring insect repellent, water and snacks.

-The best way is to hire a tuk tuk, roundtrip costing around 150,000 kip, or rent a motorbike.
+The best way though, is to hire a tuk tuk, with the roundtrip costing around 150,000 kip, or rent a motorbike.
 Head south on Route 13 for four kilometres until you see the bright yellow Beerlao branded sign “Tat thong Water Fall & Restaurant.”
 Turn and go along the rolling dirt road for 2.8 kilometres to the entrance, parking and ticket booth.
 Here you will find a restaurant and a small lake surrounded by huts used by the locals for picnics and beer drinking.
 In fact, it’s a fantastic place to come and just hang out surrounded by the mountains.
 We even spotted a few inner tubes to use for floating on the lake.